electricimp/imp-central-impt/DevelopmentGuide.md

 *Example - Delete everything*
 ```
-> impt project delete -a
+> impt project delete --all
 The following entities will be deleted:
 Device Group:
   id:   27f8ee81-59cd-a9ad-d2a4-e430e4e19ae9